cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   channel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
   abortTransactionUnless(channel.state === OPEN)

-  // create upgrade fields for this chain from counterparty upgrade and
-  // relayer-provided information version may be mutated by application callback upgradeFields = Upgrade{
-    ordering: counterpartyUpgrade.fields.ordering,
-    connectionHops: proposedConnectionHops,
-    version: counterpartyUpgrade.fields.version,
-  }

-  existingUpgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))

-  // current upgrade either doesn't exist (non-crossing hello case),
-  // we initialize the upgrade with constructed upgradeFields
-  // if it does exist, we are in crossing hellos and must assert
-  // that the upgrade fields are the same for crossing-hellos case if (existingUpgrade == null) {
-    // if the counterparty sequence is greater than the current sequence,
-    // we fast forward to the counterparty sequence so that both channel
-    // ends are using the same sequence for the current upgrade.
-    // initUpgradeHandshake will increment the sequence so after that call
-    // both sides will have the same upgradeSequence if (counterpartyUpgradeSequence > channel.upgradeSequence) {
-      channel.upgradeSequence = counterpartyUpgradeSequence - 1
-    }

-    initUpgradeHandshake(portIdentifier, channelIdentifier, upgradeFields)
-  } else {
-    // we must use the existing upgrade fields upgradeFields = existingUpgrade.fields
-  }

-  abortTransactionUnless(isCompatibleUpgradeFields(upgradeFields, counterpartyUpgradeFields))

-  // get counterpartyHops for given connection connection = provableStore.get(connectionPath(channel.connectionHops[0]))
-  counterpartyHops = [connection.counterpartyConnectionIdentifier]

   // construct counterpartyChannel from existing information and provided
   // counterpartyUpgradeSequence
   counterpartyChannel = ChannelEnd{